dmrokan/gsl4godot_gsl/doc_sphinx/specfunc-ellint.rst

 The complete Legendre forms are denoted by :math:`K(k) = F(\pi/2, k)` and :math:`E(k) = E(\pi/2, k)`.

-The notation used here is based on Carlson, @cite{Numerische Mathematik} 33 (1979) 1 and differs slightly from that used by Abramowitz & Stegun, where the functions are given in terms of the parameter :math:`m = k^2` and :math:`n` is replaced by :math:`-n`.
+The notation used here is based on Carlson, "Numerische Mathematik" 33 (1979) 1 and differs slightly from that used by Abramowitz & Stegun, where the functions are given in terms of the parameter :math:`m = k^2` and :math:`n` is replaced by :math:`-n`.